 Sandra Pointet/Geneva Academy

-We make sure that all the teaching continues with a high level of quality that has made the reputation of the Geneva Academy.
 Our professors have gained a great deal of experience with online teaching during the previous academic year when all the courses went online.
 They are also receiving professional support as well as coaching from our staff.
-Online webinars also allowed them to exchange during the summer around best practices related to online teaching.

-We've put in place the necessary IT facilities and support to ensure the smooth running of all our classes in an environment that ensures high-quality teaching and interactions between all participants
+We've put in place the necessary IT facilities and support to ensure the smooth running of all our classes in hybrid or online teaching modes if these are required by the evolution of the health situation.

 We are adapting rapidly to the situation related to the COVID–19 pandemic and are in a position to ensure continued high quality and interactive teaching for our three master’s programmes.

 From the human rights impact of COVID–19 to responding to the pandemic in conflict zones, discover what our experts and events say on the issue!